 There is no stay option here.
 But with prior information and local contact accommodation for a night stay can be arranged at Forest Rest House.
-There are also plan for tented accommodation in near future by Ecotourism Wing of Odisha Tourism.
-With prior information food can be arranged at the sight with the specialty of seafood.
+There are also plan for tented accommodation in the near future by Ecotourism Wing of Odisha Tourism.
+With prior information, food can be arranged at the sight with the speciality of seafood.

 It was on 4th November night I was first introduced to Charu Maa at her residence and while talking to her I felt the best geography teacher I have ever met in my life.
 There is so much of understanding about sustainable living that we have taken for granted as dwellers of large cities.
-I heard the first hand experience of coping the most severe disaster in the living memory of Odisha.
+I heard the first-hand experience coping the most severe disaster in the living memory of Odisha.
 I saw the face of Durga Maa in Charu Maa.
-It was decided to film her interview on the day light next day along with her other women companions.
+It was decided to film her interview on the daylight the next day along with her other women companions.

 Here is what she narrates: